 Fire Risk Assessment Information

-Most previous major Acts legislating on fire safety have been repealed and replaced with this single document.
-One of the important changes is that you now have to consider everyone who might be on the premises, including employees, visitors and members of the public.
-You should give particular consideration to ensuring that people with disabilities are protected to the same extent as people without.
+Most of the previous Acts providing legislation on fire safety have been repealed and replaced with this single document, Regulatory Reform (Fire Safety) Order 2005.
+One of the most important changes to the legislation, ensures that the responsible person must consider everyone who might be on the premises at any one time.
+This could include employees, visitors, and members of the public including neighbouring housing or businesses.
+In particular it highlights that consideration to ensure that individuals with disabilities are given the same protection as individuals that do not have impairments.

 The responsible person must observe a number of duties laid out in the legislation.
 These are: